 - Traumatic Brain Injuries

-- Q What do I know about caring for someone with a diffuse axonal injury?
+- Q How common is a diffuse axonal injury?

-- Q How is a diffuse axonal injury diagnosed?
+- Q How do medications treat diffuse axonal injuries?

-- Q Are there alternative treatments for diffuse axonal injuries?
+- Q What are the treatment options for diffuse axonal injuries?

 - Q Is there a cure for a diffuse axonal injury?